 1. Enhances User Experience and Conversion Rates Through Filtering Options

 Shoppers visiting an online store with a specific product in mind expect a swift and easy buying journey.
 Simplifying this process can significantly boost sales and conversion rates.
-Faceted navigation is a powerful tool to achieve this.
+Faceted navigation is a powerful tool for achieving this.
 By allowing customers to filter quickly and sort products, it empowers them to find their desired item efficiently, enhancing their overall shopping experience.

 2. Improves Product Discoverability